H.A.R.T. - Homeless Animals Rescue Team

 Two Kittens are Better than One!

 Kittens love to play and have unlimited energy.
 It is much more fun for them to have another kitten companion to play with, not to mention how much more amusing they are in pairs.
-A kitten who has a littermate or other kitten to play with, will not be so demanding of your attention.
-Download the file below to learn about the many reasons why two kittens are better than one!
+A kitten who has a littermate or another kitten to play with will be happier and less likely to be so demanding of your attention, making less work for you trying to keep the kitten entertained Download the file below to learn about the many reasons why two kittens are better than one!